DiptoProdipto/Artificial-Intelligence/README.md

 # Artificial-Intelligence
-This repository contains Machine Learning programs
+This repository contains Python and Machine Learning programs